Master's Program in Autism Studies

 - be defended by the student in front of the Thesis Committee at a public meeting.

-Undergraduate psychology majors at the University of Massachusetts Lowell who have a GPA of 3.0 or better are invited to apply to the Bachelors-Masters program, allowing students to begin graduate level coursework in our Autism Studies Master’s program while still pursuing their bachelor's degree.
+Undergraduate psychology majors at the University of Massachusetts Lowell who have a GPA of 3.0 or better are invited to apply to the Bachelor's-Master's program.
+This program allows students to begin graduate level coursework in our Autism Studies Master’s program while still pursuing their bachelor's degree.
 Up to 6 credits of graduate (500 level or higher) courses completed with a B grade (3.0) or better may be used by the student to count toward both the Bachelor’s and Master's degrees.

-Application is typically submitted during the student's second semester of their junior year to allow adequate time for the student to take maximum advantage of the opportunity to take graduate courses and double-count these graduate credits, while still staying within the maximum of 45 psychology credits allowable for the undergraduate degree in psychology.
-Although it is highly recommended that students submit their application during their junior year, application materials can actually be submitted at any time prior to graduation.
-Applicants are requested to use the standard paper application form and submit requisite materials to the Office of Graduate Admissions (Dugan Hall - UML south).
+Application is typically summit during the student's second semester of their junior year to allow adequate time for the student to take maximum advantage of the opportunity to take graduate courses and double-count these graduate credits, while still staying within the maximum of 45 psychology credits allowable for the undergraduate degree in psychology.
+Although it is highly recommended that students submit their application during their junior year, application materials can be submitted at any time prior to graduation.
+However, applications for the Bachelor's to Master's program will be reviewed along with all other applications only during the spring review cycle.
 Application forms and details on applying to graduate school can be accessed from the Graduate Admissions website.

 - A solid undergraduate record, with an overall GPA of 3.0 or better.

-- Strong letters of recommendation: three are required, and it is expected that at least two letters should be from psychology faculty at UMass Lowell.
+- Strong letters of recommendation: three are required, and at least two should be from psychology faculty at UMass Lowell.

 - A statement of purpose that clearly describes the student's interest in the Autism Studies program and how it fits with the students educational and professional goals.